ingobeans/btd64/readme.md

 # Todo

 - More maps (new maps don't take up any tokens so there's a lot of space for more)
-- Improve saves (can only save the first 59 monkeys, and it uses a lot of tokens)
+- Improve saves (merge map id,lives,cash and round values in to a single integer)
-- Add sound effects & music (none so far)
+- Add music

 # Data